 Easy old-fashioned hoecakes are versatile little yellow miracles of crispy warm deliciousness!
-Also known as cornmeal pancakes, fried cornbread, or johnnycakes, they can be served any time of day straight out of the skillet.
+Also known as cornmeal pancakes, fried cornbread, or johnnycakes, they can be served any time of day straight out of your skillet.

 Depending on where you are from, hoecakes are also called journey cakes, ho cakes, corn pones, corn cakes, and even johnny bread.
 But no matter what you call them, this staple of early America is a type of simple fried cornbread or cornmeal pancake that is quick and easy to make.

 Why this recipe works:

 - It has stood the test of time.
 Hoe cakes have been around for over a hundred years and have been made thousands of times.

 - It’s versatile, and these cornmeal pancakes can be eaten hot or cold for breakfast, lunch, dinner, or even a snack.

 - There are only a few ingredients, and you probably already have everything you need in your pantry and fridge.

 - Did I mention they are easy, simple, and utterly delicious!